StarRocks/starrocks/docs/administration/Configuration.md

 - **Unit**: -
 - **Default**: 100
 - **Description**: The maximum number of concurrent instances for a Broker Load task.
-This parameter is deprecated from v3.1 onwards.

 ##### export_max_bytes_per_be_per_task